bigjosh/voyant-spi-test/README.md

 point we might want to switch to CS low so it can be open drain so the FPGA can pause the ECSPI (would require driver modifications).

-### Packet format
+## Packet format

 Each packet has a quadlet sequence number followed by 23 quadlets of test data.
 The sequence number is there so the receiver can detect dropped packets.
 The test data is just a fixed set of mixed numbers that both sides know and so can receiver can check for corruption in transit.

-### Theoretical bandwidth calculations
+# Theoretical bandwidth calculations

 Constraint is we need to push a packet every 16.384us.

-It is possible we might actually have more time if we no not send packets during the "margin" at the sides of the frame when the mirror is changing direction.

 Assuming the SPI clock runs continuously...